-Historically, we have financed our operations and capital expenditures primarily with cash on-hand.
-Cash, cash equivalents, restricted cash, and marketable securities decreased from \$52.1 million at January 31, 2018 to \$35.0 million at July 31, 2018.
+Historically, we have financed our operations and capital expenditures primarily with cashon-hand.
+Cash, cash equivalents, restricted cash, and marketable securities decreased from \$52.1 million at January 31, 2018 to \$32.4 million at October 31, 2018.

-In September 2018, in order to return the Company to profitability by the end of fiscal 2019, we announced that we are implementing cost-savings actions during the third quarter of fiscal 2019 for our worldwide operations with the implementation of a restructuring program.
-The primary element of this program will be staff reductions across all of our functions and geographic areas and we expect the program to be completed by the end of the third quarter of fiscal 2019.
-Annualized cost savings will be approximately \$6 million once completed and other restructuring and severance charges will be approximately \$1 million.
+In September 2018, in order to return the Company to profitability by the end of fiscal 2019, we implemented the 2019 Restructuring Program.
+The primary element of this restructuring program was staff reductions across all of our functions and geographic areas and we expect the program to be completed by the end of fiscal 2019.
+Annualized cost savings are expected to be approximately \$6 million once completed and other restructuring and severance charges are estimated to be approximately \$1 million.

-During fiscal 2018, we made significant reductions to our headcount as part of our restructuring efforts that concluded as of January 31, 2018.
-These measures are important steps in restoring SeaChange to profitability and positive cash flow.
-The Company believes that existing funds and cash expected to be provided by future operating activities, augmented by the plan highlighted above, are adequate to satisfy our working capital and capital expenditure requirements and other contractual obligations for the foreseeable future, including at least the next 12 months.
+During fiscal 2018, we made significant reductions to our headcount as part of our previous restructuring efforts that concluded as of January 31, 2018.
+These measures are important steps in helping to restore SeaChange to profitability and positive cash flow.
+The Company believes that existing funds and cash expected to be provided by future operating activities, augmented by the measures highlighted above, are adequate to satisfy our working capital and capital expenditure requirements and other contractual obligations for the foreseeable future, including at least the next 12 months.